EeroAnt/CubeDraftSimulator/Documentation/technical side.md

 Now I know how to manage permissions in Azure, push images to ACR, deploy and redeploy a ACI, write simple dockerfiles for these apps and API's and build the images with docker-compose, use websockets to handle React app to NodeJS communication.
 I also learned that working 16 hours a day on project is not very healthy.

 This is a hobby project and I want to keep expences low.
 The ACI solution is great for this aspect too.
 It seems that running these containers cost me around 1€ per day.
 Without the app we have played drafted the cube once a year on average.
 I hope that with it we will do so more frequently.
 But sinse the only users (for now) are me and my friends, I'm just going to start it up when needed and pay <50 cents for the draft.
 The container registry costs me less than 5€ a month.
 However, there is a downside.
-The only part of my App that is live around the clock is the Flask API so this is not the best option for a portfolio, I suppose.
-I think I could make the draft statistics visible on the Flask Web App, so at least that would be accessible anywhere anytime.
-That seems sensible as it is the piece communicating with the database already, but we need to draft first to get some data, so I'll look into that in the future.
+The App that is not live around the clock, so this is not the best option for a portfolio, I suppose.

 If you are here reading this and would like to see the simulator in action, I'm more than happy to start it up and keep it running for couple of days.